 Online newspaper El-Ghoriya has also posted (Ar) the list of 17 attacked churches.
 News outlet Aswat Masriya reports seven churches attacked in Minya.
-One of these seems to be one of Egypt’s oldest Coptic churches, Virgin Mary, built in the Forth Century.
+One of these seems to be one of Egypt’s oldest Coptic churches, Virgin Mary, built in the Fourth Century.

 Further reports indicate that Bon Pasteur Catholic Church in Suez has been attacked and set alight with Molotov cocktails.
 Bishop Anba Suriel reports that the Bible Society in Cairo has been burnt and destroyed by MB; he highlights another Bible society has suffered the same fate in Fayoum.
 In total, four churches in Fayoum seem to have been burned.
 Maspero Youth Union has also collected a list of well-described attacks on churches and related societies.

 Raw footage of the Sohag church burning emerged during the day.